Dentures – Carrollton, TX

 Tooth loss not only affects the aesthetics of your smile, but it can also cause a number of issues related to your oral as well as your overall health.
-At Celebration Family Dental, we can provide a number of trusted solutions for the replacement of missing teeth.
+At Celebration Family Dental of Carrollton, we can provide a number of trusted solutions for the replacement of missing teeth.
 One of them comes in the form of dentures.

-Partial dentures can fill the gaps created by a few missing teeth.
-Conventional partial dentures make use of metal clasps to grip the natural teeth.
-Another type of partial dentures uses less noticeable precision attachments.
-They can also be attached to crowns on the natural teeth.
+Partial dentures fill the gaps created by a few missing teeth.
+Conventional partial dentures use metal clasps to grip the backs of your remaining natural teeth, seamlessly fitting into your smile like a lost puzzle piece.

-Full dentures are used to replace a full set of teeth in the mouth.
+Also known as complete dentures, full dentures replace an entire arch of missing teeth.
 The part of a full denture that replaces the upper teeth has a flesh-colored acrylic base, which covers the gums and the roof of the mouth for a firm fit.
 The base for full dentures that fit over the lower jaw is shaped like a horseshoe in order to avoid covering the tongue.

 Implant-supported dentures can be ball-retained or bar-retained.
 With bar-retained dentures, two to five implants in the jawbone are attached to a thin metal bar, and clips or other attachments are used to affix the dentures to the bar.
 Ball-retained dentures contain sockets which fit into ball-shaped connectors on the implants.